codecombat/codecombat/app/assets/markdown/apcsp-hitchhikers-guide.md

 - [LO 4.2.2] Explain the difference between solvable and unsolvable problems in computer science.
 [P1]
 - [LO 4.2.3] Explain the existence of undecidable problems in computer science.
 [P1]

-Prompt: Describe an algorithm for the answer to life, the universe, and everything.

-What are unsolvable and undecidable problems?
+**Overview for Teachers**

+Your students will discuss an undecidable problem in small groups and then discuss as a class.

 ## What you need:
 - [Video clip](https://www.youtube.com/watch?v=aboZctrHfK8)
 - [Halting Problem article](http://www.huffingtonpost.com/entry/how-to-describing-alan-turings-halting-problem-to_us_58d1ae08e4b062043ad4add7)  **(key knowledge)**

+**Overview for Students**

+You will be learning about algorithms by working on a problem from The Hitchhiker’s Guide to the Galaxy.
+We will have a class discussion after working on the problem in small groups.

+**Directions for Students**
-Students will watch a video clip from The Hitchhiker’s Guide to the Galaxy.
-After watching the clip, they will break into small groups and discuss the clip.
-In particular, they will focus on the problem the computer was attempting to solve - what is the answer to life, the universe, and everything.
-They will work together to try and determine an algorithm that could solve that problem then share the algorithm with the class.
-A whole-class discussion on unsolvable and undecidable problems will follow.
-The discussion will include an introduction to the Halting Problem, guiding students to see that it is undecidable.
-LO 4.1.2[P5], LO 4.2.2[P1], LO 4.2.3[P1]
+1. Watch a video clip from The Hitchhiker’s Guide to the Galaxy.
+1. Break into small groups and discuss the clip.
+In particular, focus on the problem the computer was attempting to solve: What is the answer to life, the universe, and everything?Work together to design an algorithm that could solve that problem.
+1. Share the algorithm with the class.
+1. Discuss unsolvable and undecidable problems as a class.
+Include an introduction to the Halting Problem.

 ### Discussion Questions:
 - What makes a problem unsolvable?